Grevena

-Grevena (Γρεβενά, Grevená /el/; Grebini) is a town and municipality in Western Macedonia, northern Greece, capital of the Grevena regional unit.
-The town's current population is 12,515 citizens (2021).
-It lies about 420 km from Athens and about 180 km from Thessaloniki.
-The municipality's population is 25,905.
-Grevena has had access to the A2 motorway (Egnatia Odos) since the early 2000s, which now connects Igoumenitsa with Thessaloniki and Alexandroupoli at the border with Turkey.
+Grevena (Γρεβενά, Grevená /el/; Grebini) is a town and municipality in Western Macedonia, northern Greece, and the capital of the Grevena regional unit.
+Grevena lies about 420 km from Athens and about 180 km from Thessaloniki.
+According to the 2021 census, the town's population is 12,515, and that of the municipality 25,905.

+Grevena has immediate access to the A2 motorway (Egnatia Odos) since the early 2000s.
+The motorway connects Igoumenitsa (an important port connecting the west coast of Greece with Italy) to Thessaloniki and Alexandroupoli (at the border with Turkey).
+A direct series of motorway links to Athens will become available sometime in 2026 through the completion of the northern section of the E65 Central Motorway.

 Mountains surround the municipality, which is situated by the river Greveniotikos, which itself flows into the Aliakmon.

-Other significant towns in the municipality are Amygdaliés and Méga Seiríni.
-Grevena Municipal Museum is located in the town.
+Other significant towns in the municipality are Amygdalies and Mega Seirini.
+The Grevena Municipal Museum is located in the town.